Mean arterial pressure: Clinical significance

 Mean arterial pressure is a major determinant of the perfusion pressure seen by organs in the body.
-It is believed that a MAP that is greater than 70 mmHg is enough to sustain the organs of the average person.
-MAP is normally between 65 and 110 mmHg.
+MAP levels greater than 90 mmHg increase the risk stepwise of having higher risk of cardiovascular diseases, such as stroke, and mortality.

 Hypotension

-When assessing hypotension, the context of the patient’s baseline blood pressure needs to be considered.
-Acute decreases in mean arterial pressure of around 25% put patients at increased risk for end-organ damage and potential morbidity and mortality.
-Even 1 minute at a mean arterial pressure of 50 mmHg, or accumulative effects over short periods, increases the risk of mortality by 5% and can result in organ failure or complications.
+When assessing hypotension, the context of the baseline blood pressure needs to be considered.
+Acute decreases in mean arterial pressure of around 25% put people at increased risk for organ damage and potential mortality.
+Even one minute at a MAP of 50 mmHg, or accumulative effects over short periods, increases the risk of mortality by 5%, and can result in organ failure or complications.

+In people hospitalized with shock, a MAP of 65 mmHg lasting for more than two hours was associated with higher mortality.
+In people with sepsis, the vasopressor dosage may be titrated on the basis of estimated MAP.

 MAP may be used like systolic blood pressure in monitoring and treating target blood pressure.
-Both have been shown advantageous targets for sepsis, major trauma, stroke, intracranial bleed.
-In patients with sepsis, the vasopressor dosage may be titrated on the basis of estimated MAP.
+Both are used as targets for assessing sepsis, major trauma, stroke, and intracranial bleeding.

 Hypertension

-In younger patients, elevated mean arterial pressure has been shown to be more important than pulse pressure in the prediction of stroke.
-However in older patients, MAP has been found to be less predictive of stroke and a better predictor of cardiovascular disease.
+In younger people, elevated MAP is used more commonly than pulse pressure in the prediction of stroke.
+However in older people, MAP is less predictive of stroke and a better predictor of cardiovascular disease.